Lambing weekends at Kentwell Hall

 Where to find wildlife elsewhere in Suffolk

 Suffolk is a wildlife haven!
 Not only do we have two Areas of Outstanding Natural Beauty (Suffolk Coast and Heaths, and Dedham Vale) which are full of untouched flora and fauna, but we also have several nature reserves and countless sanctuaries where you can view animals in rehabilitation and help raise funds for conservation.
-We’ve actually written a blog post about the best places to see wildlife in Suffolk, which you can read here.
+We’ve actually written a blog post about the best places to see wildlife in Suffolk.

 Where to stay if you’re visiting Kentwell Hall

 As we mentioned earlier, Kentwell Hall is just over 45 minutes from our Luxury Dog-Friendly Holiday Cottages.
 Our comfortable, self-contained cottages each sleep two people plus up to three dogs, and five of the cottages also feature luxurious hot tubs.
-We also have a stunning Thatched Farmhouse which sleeps up to seven guests and three dogs very comfortably.
-Alternatively, we also have two Historic Dutch Barges – one moored at Snape Maltings, and the other at Tidemill in Woodbridge.
-If you would like to find out more about these, visit woodfarmbarges.com.
+We also have a stunning Thatched Farmhouse which sleeps two guests and three dogs very comfortably.
+Alternatively, we also have two Historic Dutch Barges – one moored at Snape Maltings, and the other at the Tidemill in Woodbridge.